 Or if you really want to stand out, IML ANZ is also the only organisation to offer the Chartered Manager accreditation: an internationally recognised designation that can really set you apart.

 4. When you’ve got a dilemma you’re not sure how to solve.

 While it’s easy to ask for help when you’re starting out in your career, it can become harder as you rise up through the ranks of management.
 Not only will there be fewer people around who are more senior than you, there can be politics that prevent you from wanting to seek their help.
 That said, no matter how experienced you are, there will be moments when you need a second opinion – maybe you have a tricky employee to manage, or maybe you’ve lost touch with what’s considered best practice in your sector.

-This is certainly a time when a membership organisation like IML can help.
-As well as connecting you with all the resources you could ask for (thousands of journals such as Harvard Business Review and McKinsey Quarterly for a start), IML can also put you in touch with people who’ve ‘been there, done that’ – peers who can provide guidance without any strings attached.
-Because, no matter what level you’re at, leadership is an art you never stop learning.
+This is certainly a time when a membership organisation like IML ANZ can help.
+As well as connecting you with valuable learning resources (including videos, articles, e-books and research), the Institute can also put you in touch with people who’ve ‘been there, done that’ – peers who can provide guidance without any strings attached.
+Because, no matter what level you’re at, leadership is a skill that you never stop learning.